RyterINC/thedevopsreport/content/blog/Docker-Getting-Started.md

 `docker run -p 5000:5000 -d --name flaskapp docker-getting-started:latest`

-In a nutshell, we are executing a `docker run` to create a container from the image `docker-getting-started:latest` that we have included in our command at the end.
-The `-p 5000:5000` means we port forward port 5000 on the container to port 5000 on the host. `-d` stands for detached, which simply means the container runs in the background, and last but not least we name our container.
+In a nutshell, we are executing a `docker run` to create a container from the image `docker-getting-started:latest` that we have included in our command at the end of the line.
+The `-p 5000:5000` means we port forward port 5000 on the container to port 5000 on the host and as before we use `-d` to run in detached mode.
+Last but not least we name our container `flaskapp` so we can reference it easily.
 Here's what it looks like:

 ```